futel/s3-event-writer/doc/aws.md

 # AWS setup

-Have AWS configuration as described in asteriskserver README-aws:
+Have AWS configuration as described in asteriskserver README-aws.
+Note the "asterisk-prod-events" SQS queue URL.
-- SQS queue "asterisk-prod-events"
-Note the queue URL.

 Set up users, groups, policies:
 * Go to the aws console